thementalgoose/firebase-functions-skeleton/README.md

 ## To add more functions

-- Either add to a folder or just create a `X.functions.ts` file inside `/functions/src/modules/` folder.
-When running build / deploy, it will build out and include it in the deployment
+- Make a file named `<filename>.functions.ts` anywhere inside the project folder.
+When running build / deploy, the index file will scan for all files that end in `.functions.ts` and include them in the exports for firebase